Summer/Fall CSA

 CSA Season Length

-The Summer CSA season will run 26 weeks, from the last week of May through the fourth week of November.
+The Summer CSA season will run 26 weeks, from the first week of June through the fourth week of November.
 That’s six months of local, seasonal vegetables!

 Members who choose the bi-weekly pick-up option will be split into two groups to keep our weekly harvests balanced.
-Some bi-weekly members will begin the last week of May and others will begin the first week of June.
+Some bi-weekly members will begin the first week of June and others will begin the second week of June.
 We will notify bi-weekly share members in May which group they’re in and their start and end dates.

 Pick-Up Location Options